Sanyo: Solar cells and plants

 The Sanyo HIT (Heterojunction with Intrinsic Thin layer) solar cell is composed of a mono thin crystalline silicon wafer surrounded by ultra-thin amorphous silicon layers.

 Sanyo Energy opened its solar module assembly plants in Hungary and in Mexico in 2004, and in 2006 it produced solar modules worth $213 million.
 In 2007, Sanyo completed a new unit at its solar module plant in Hungary that was to triple its annual capacity to 720,000 units in 2008.

 Plans to expand production were based on rising demands for Sanyo Hungary products, whose leading markets are Germany, Italy, Spain and Scandinavia.
 The plant at Dorog, outside Budapest, became Sanyo's largest solar module production facility in the world.
-Germany, Italy, Spain and the Scandinavian countries.
-The plant at Dorog, outside Budapest, will be Sanyo Electric's largest facility producing solar modules in the entire world.

 In late September 2008, Sanyo announced its decision to build a manufacturing plant for solar ingots and wafers (the building blocks for silicon solar cells) in Inagi, Japan.
 The plant began operating in October 2009 and was to reach its full production capacity of 70 megawatts (MW) of solar wafers per year by April 2010.
 Sanyo and Nippon Oil decided to launch a joint company, known as Sanyo Eneos Solar Co., Ltd., for the production and sale of thin-film solar panels.
 The new joint company began production and sales at an initial scale of 80 MW, while gradually increasing its production capacity.
 For this joint project, Sanyo drew on its solar cell technologies, based on the technology acquired through the development of the HIT solar cell.

 Sanyo is also responsible for the construction of the Solar Ark.